 Wedding Thank You Card Guide.
 You are appreciated!
 It’s that time to send out your wedding thank you cards?
 Wondering about wedding thank you cards etiquette?
 In this guide, we are sharing tips on how to manage your wedding thank-you cards.
 We are keeping it simple, yet memorable!

-While you’re wrapping up your festivities and transitioning into staring at your sparkling second ring on your finger, one last thing left to do is to send your thank you’s.
+While you’re wrapping up your festivities and transitioning into staring at the sparkling second ring on your finger, one last thing left to do is to send your thank yous.

 1. Check your list

 For the most part, your guests will most likely be the same group through all the celebrations associated with the wedding, like the engagement party, bridal shower, bachelorette, bridal party, and all other similar ones.

 Even those who could not make it physically or did not send a gift but attended (either virtual or in-person).

 From your wedding planning binder where you used the guest list part, you can go over the names and add quick notes underneath and add something ‘special’ or ‘significant’ about them.

 Whether it be a special memory or something that they have done that contributed to the wedding, this doesn’t have to be elaborate yet, but this is just a good reminder and will help you later on as you write the thank you card.

 2. Send ASAP